 3rd Interfaith Youth Dinner Dialogue

-- by David Coulibaly, UTS Recruitment Officer
+- David Coulibaly, UTS Recruitment Officer

 How does Islam advocate for interfaith dialogue, peace, tolerance and understanding?